 Nanobots and teeth: a success after many unsuccessful attempts

 In the past, scientists have used ultrasound or laser pulses to generate shock waves in the fluid used to clean bacteria and tissue debris to improve the effectiveness of root canal therapy.
 These pulses, however, can only reach a distance of 800 micrometers and their energy dissipates quickly.
 The nanorobots were able to go much deeper, down to 2000 micrometers (or 2 millimeters, if you prefer).

 Using heat to kill bacteria is also a safer alternative to harsh chemicals or antibiotics.

 Now researchers are working on a new type of medical device.
 A device that can easily fit in the mouth and allow the dentist to inject and manipulate the nanobots inside the teeth during dental treatments.

-"We are very close to implementing this technology in a clinical setting that was considered futuristic even three years ago."
-The time is not far off when we can place a sort of "dental bite" in the mouth, and with an app let it clean our teeth instead of a toothbrush.
+"We are very close to the implementation of this technology in a clinical environment, considered futuristic even three years ago."
+The time is not far off when a sort of "dental bite" can be placed in the mouth, and with an app let it clean. our teeth instead of a toothbrush.